We put together some help for you to find your way to the conference.

-We are happy to announce that the registration fee has been canceled, so, your participation is free of charge.
+We are happy to announce that the registration fee has been cancelled, so, your participation is free of charge.

 We are looking forward to meeting you in Münster!